seqan/seqan/CONTRIBUTING.rst

 Workflow, Code Style et cetera
 ------------------------------

-Before you start coding, please read through the `Contributor Guide <http://seqan.readthedocs.io/en/main/Infrastructure/Contribute/index.html>`__ in our manual.
+Before you start coding, please read through the `Contributor Guide <https://seqan.readthedocs.io/en/main/Infrastructure/Contribute/index.html>`__ in our manual.

 Before submitting, mentally check of these boxes:
-* [ ] the pull request is against the develop branch
 * [ ] it follows the SeqAn code style guide
 * [ ] the git history is concise and the commits follow the commit naming scheme